(MAST) Permit Renewal for Class 12 and Class 13 Permits

 Class 13 Servers Permit

 People who hold a Class 13 permit may carry alcohol drinks to customers and check IDs.
 They may also pour alcohol directly into a customer's glass at the customer's table.
-Those Between 18 and 20 years old may hold a Class 13 permit.
+This permit is for servers who are at least 18 but under 21.

 How long is a permit valid for?

-Class 12 and Class 13 permits are valid for 5 years.
+Class 12 and Class 13 permits are valid for five years.